 coven meets in the living room.
 I

-take everything out of the room, clear off the magic circle on the carpet, and
+take everything out of the room, clearing off the magic circle on the carpet,

 use a huge old chest on which I lay my ritual knives.

 People confuse witches like me with Black Magic.

 They say the red wine and small cakes I administer to my kneeling coven